 God Can Turn Cursing Into Blessing

-The Book of Ruth is introduced through her husband Elimelech's carnality.
+The Book of Ruth is introduced through Naomi’s husband Elimelech's carnality.
 The entire book speaks of blessing that came out of cursing.
 Elimelech left the land he was called to and moved to a foreign country, against God’s will.
 Yet, even in his disobedience, God’s hand was still upon Elimelech's family.

 Of course, God would rather bless us through our obedience rather than our disobedience.
 But even if we have been disobedient, I serve a God who is so powerful He can turn a negative situation around when we turn our hearts back to Him.
 Romans 8:28 says, "All things work together for good…"